omarathon/reddit-api/README.md

 1. [Create a reddit OAuth2 app.](https://mattbdean.gitbooks.io/jraw/quickstart.html#create-a-reddit-oauth2-app)

 2. Fill out the fields in the ``config.yml`` to allow the plugin access to your bot.
     - The details for the UserAgent must be provided in the ``userAgent`` section.
-See [this page](https://mattbdean.gitbooks.io/jraw/quickstart.html#choose-a-user-agent) for more information on choosing good UserAgent details.
+See [this section](https://mattbdean.gitbooks.io/jraw/quickstart.html#choose-a-user-agent) in the JRAW Wiki for more information on choosing good UserAgent details.
 Since RedditAPI bots are supposed to be server-specific, the following settings could be used:
     ```yaml
     platform: 'bot'
     uid: 'com.<server name>.serverbot'